Tension grows on UCLA campus as police order dispersal of large pro-Palestinian gathering - KESQ

 LOS ANGELES (AP) — Law enforcement on the UCLA campus donned riot gear Wednesday evening as they ordered the dispersal of over a thousand people who had gathered in support of a pro-Palestinian student encampment, warning over loudspeakers that anyone who refused to leave could face arrest.

+A small city sprang up inside the barricaded encampment, full of hundreds of people and tents on the campus quad.
+Some protesters prayed as the sun set over the campus, while others chanted “we’re not leaving” or passed out goggles and surgical masks.
+They wore helmets and headscarves, and discussed the best ways to handle pepper spray or tear gas as someone sang over a megaphone.

+A few constructed homemade shields out of plywood in case they clashed with police forming skirmish lines elsewhere on the campus.

-A large crowd of students, alumni and neighbors gathered on campus steps outside the barricaded area of tents, sitting as they listened and applauded various speakers and joined in pro-Palestinian chants.
-Overheard television cameras showed students in the barricaded area passing out goggles and helmets, as well as setting up medical aid stations.
-A small group of students holding signs and wearing T-shirts in support of Israel and Jewish people gathered nearby.
+Meanwhile, a large crowd of students, alumni and neighbors gathered on campus steps outside the tents, sitting as they listened and applauded various speakers and joined in pro-Palestinian chants.
+A small group of students holding signs and wearing T-shirts in support of Israel and Jewish people demonstrated nearby.

 The law enforcement presence and continued warnings stood in contrast to the scene that unfolded the night before, when counter-demonstrators attacked the pro-Palestinian encampment, throwing traffic cones, releasing pepper spray and tearing down barriers.
-Fighting continued for several hours before police stepped in, and no one was arrested.
+Fighting continued for several hours before police stepped in, though no arrests were made.
 At least 15 protesters suffered injuries, and the tepid response by authorities drew criticism from political leaders as well as Muslim students and advocacy groups.

 Ray Wiliani, who lives nearby, said he came to UCLA on Wednesday evening to support the pro-Palestinian demonstrators.